Harish-Chandra pairs in the Verlinde category in positive characteristic

 \begin{definition} $\Ver_{p}^{\pro}$ is the closure of $\Ver_{p}$ under projective limits.

 \end{definition}

 \begin{remark}

 Objects in $\Ver_{p}^{\pro}$ are projective limits of objects in $\Ver_{p}.$ Since $\Ver_{p}$ is semisimple, these are just possibly infinite products of simple objects in $\Ver_{p}$.
 This is a monoidal abelian category under the completed tensor product, defined in exactly the same formal manner as in the category of vector spaces.
 Full duals for objects do not exist, but we can define a dualization functor $\Ver_{p}^{\ind} \rightarrow \Ver_{p}^{\pro}$, by dualizing the inductive system to get a projective system.
-From a category theory point of view, this dualization is an anti-equivalence.

 \end{remark}